AcaplaStd/AnanOS/README.md

-# Sup_OS
+# AnanOS

-this is an os
+this is the best operating system i ever saw

-over the pronunciation of the name are still wondering great minds...
+'ANANOS' is brilliant name